hyuntaepark-gh/End-To-End-Retail-Data-Warehouse/business_analytics/07_price_sensitivity_discount_proxy_analysis/README.md

-# Price Sensitivity & Discount Proxy Analysis
+# Price Sensitivity and Discount Proxy Analysis

-**A structured price sensitivity analysis designed to understand how different customer segments respond to price changes and discount-like signals using observational proxies when controlled experiments are unavailable.**
+A structured price sensitivity analysis designed to understand how different customer segments respond to price changes and discount-like signals using observational proxies.

-**Category:** Pricing Analytics · Revenue Optimization · Customer Segmentation
+Category: Pricing Analytics · Revenue Optimization · Customer Segmentation

 ---

 ## Overview

-This module analyzes **segment-level price sensitivity** by decomposing the relationship between price movements, quantity response, and revenue volatility.
+This module analyzes segment-level price sensitivity by examining the relationship between price movements, quantity response, and revenue volatility.

-Rather than relying on controlled A/B pricing experiments, this analysis uses **behavioral and statistical proxies** to infer how different customer segments react to price changes and discounts.
+Rather than relying on controlled pricing experiments, this analysis uses observed behavioral and statistical proxies to infer how different customer segments react to price changes and discount signals.

-Understanding these dynamics enables **smarter pricing and promotion decisions** that balance revenue growth with margin preservation.
+Understanding these dynamics enables more effective pricing and promotion decisions that balance revenue growth with margin protection.

 ---